Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 • Once you arrive in Cusco, drink as little to no alcohol as possible.
 This will dehydrate you and make trekking in the high altitude a lot more difficult and make you more susceptible to sickness.

-• Think about using walking poles to help you along the trail.
-There are downhill descents on steps and these can greatly help the impact on your joints.
+• Consider using walking sticks to help you along the way.
+There are steps to descend, and these can greatly reduce the impact on your joints.

 • Make sure you pace yourself on the trek.
 It’s not a race and some people will go faster and slower than you.
 Listen to your body and go with the flow.
 You’ll be thankful you did.